Financial-Times/origami/apps/for-everyone-website/src/content/docs/about/measuring-success.md

 ### Primary metric
 Our North Star Metric is adoption of Origami by products; We're measuring this by counting the total number of component uses by projects E.g. two projects using 3 components each would add 6 to this metric.

-We're able to our adoption metric for both legacy Origami and our latest components, so it will also help us to manage the transition.
+We're able to use our adoption metric for both legacy Origami and our latest components, so it will also help us to manage the transition.

 Our baseline figure is 3,100.